-It all started when I found a cat inside my closet.
+It all started when I found a cat in my closet

 #wtfmoment The cat had no leash so it was a wild cat, however it wasn’t that scared and looked rather gentle.
-So I politely invited it to leave the closet and the room through the window.
-End of the story… so I thought.
+I politely invited the cat to leave the closet through the window.
+And so it did.
+The end.
+So I thought…

-I have some almond trees and recently there’s been a parrot pest eating all my almonds.
-I don’t mind that they eat the almonds at the top of the three, after all I wouldn’t be able to reach them.
-However they already ate those so now they’re climbing down the tree to get the other ones.
+I have some almond trees and recently there’s a parrot pest eating all my almonds.
+I don’t mind that they eat the almonds at the top of the tree – after all, I wouldn’t be able to reach them anyway.
+However they already ate those and now they’re climbing down the tree to get the remaining almods.

 When I want to pet her, I squat and stretch my hand – if she’s on the mood, she’ll come and rub herself against my hand.
 But don’t be fooled, this is no pet: she won’t follow my commands, she won’t eat what I give her, and she won’t let me touch her if she doesn’t want it.

 She doesn’t need me, after all she’s a wild cat!
-This is truly a friendship relation, no one owns or commands the other.
+This is truly a friendship relation.
+No one owns or commands the other.
 And I trust her my physical integrity – while she’s playing with my hand she could easily slash or pierce it at any time without warning.
 And it wouldn’t even be considered biting the feeding hand, since she owes me nothing.
-She doesn’t hurt me because she doesn’t want to, because we’re friends.
+She doesn’t hurt me because she doesn’t want to.

 Because we’re friends.